Student Consumer Information

 Columbia, MO 65216

-Please visit Title IX Nondiscrimination and Harassment for more information.
+Please visit the Title IX Nondiscrimination and Harassment page for more information.

-Columbia College has more than 3,000 students attend Day and Evening programs both located in Columbia, MO.
-Through its networking of campuses in 34 Nationwide locations, as well as the main campus in Columbia, MO, and a robust Online campus, the College serves more than 31,000 students annually.
-Student body diversity information can be found in Columbia College’s Institutional Research page.
+Columbia College has more than 3,000 students attending the Day and Evening programs, both located in Columbia, MO.
+Through its networking of campuses in 34 Nationwide locations, as well as the main campus in Columbia, MO, and a robust Online campus, the College serves more than 27,000 students annually.
+Student body diversity information can be found at Columbia College's Office of Institutional Research page.
+(Updated 07/29/2015)

 Student Right-to-Know Information